lucasblockmedin/scrape-michelin/README.md

 # Michelin Guide Restaurant Scraper

 A Python script that scrapes restaurant data from the Michelin Guide website.
-It extracts restaurant names, addresses, ratings, cuisine types, and other details for restaurants in a specified region/region.
+It extracts restaurant names, addresses, ratings, cuisine types, and other details for restaurants in a specified region.

 ## What it does

 This scraper:
-- Fetches restaurant listings from Michelin Guide for different rating categories (Bib Gourmand, 1 Star, 2 Stars, 3 Stars)
+- Fetches restaurant listings from Michelin Guide for different rating categories (Bib Gourmand, 1 Star, 2 Stars, 3 Stars, The Plate Michelin)
 - Extracts detailed information from each restaurant's page including:
   - Restaurant name
   - Full address